 - Disney has a useful online tool that will help you get a quote for your membership based on how many points you want.
 Use it to compare different scenarios!

 - Disney changes its point rate every year.
 However, once you buy a membership, Disney locks the point rate in for the duration.
-Even though the value of the points may change when Disney publishes new point charts, you can lock in your point rate before the price potentially jumps up.
+Even though the value of the points may change when Disney publishes new point charts, you can lock in your point rate before the price potentially jumps.

 - Inflation is another reason to consider a DVC membership.
 Economists believe the cost of living will increase.
 Locking in a point rate for your DVC membership now could be interesting.

-- While DVC members get extras and perks, travel insurance is not one part of them.
-You can purchase travel insurance through Disney for $99 a year or go through another seller.
+- While DVC members get extras and perks, travel insurance is not one of them.
+You can purchase travel insurance through Disney for $99 a year or through another seller.
 Either way, travel insurance is another expense to consider.

 Key Features of the Disney Vacation Club